 While $\re \alpha(\omega)$ is predicted to be negative (and not positive as expected) at small frequencies for the three GKI-based kernels under study, it does become (plausibly for metals) smaller in magnitude as we make the wavevector dependence of this kernel increasingly sophisticated (from dynamic LDA to MCP07 $\kb=0$ to MCP07 $\kb = k$).
 Our work reveals the remarkable sensitivity of Eq. (\ref{eq:alpha_sum}) to the wavevector and frequency dependence of the UEG xc kernel.

+The long-range part of the xc kernel is expected to be highly non-monotonic in its frequency dependence \cite{delsole2003}.
+This was demonstrated in Ref. \cite{delsole2003} for cds Si and cds C using the response function computed from both the Bethe-Salpeter equation and ground-state LDA eigenstates.
+While all kernels presented here show a nontrivial frequency dependence, none of them demonstrate the anticipated oscillatory behavior of $\alpha(\omega)$.

-We do not advocate using MCP07 in its current form for general optical applications.
-Indeed, there is room for improvement of the MCP07 xc kernel by introducing new constraints beyond the GKI-based frequency dependence, and, at the same time, the QV LDA dynamic kernel could be extended to include the wavevector dependence of MCP07.
-Our aim here is to highlight the relevance of both a proper description of the frequency dependence in the optical limit and the introduction, at the same time, of the wavevector dependence.
-Indeed, future work will focus on the investigation of how the QV frequency-dependence can be combined with the MCP07 wavevector dependence, and to what extent this result can be transferred to a broader range of semiconductors.
+We do not advocate using MCP07 in its current form for general optical applications; however we recommend further testing of the QV-MCP07-TD kernel for the study of optical properties.
+This novel kernel demonstrates that introducing new constraints beyond the GKI-based frequency dependence could improve MCP07's predictions of optical properties.
+Our aim here is to highlight the relevance of a proper description of both the frequency and wavevector dependence of $\fxc$ in the optical limit.
+Future work could study the application of the QV-MCP07-TD kernel to describe the optical properties of a broader range of semiconductors.